Ford Mustang (seventh generation): Mustang GT4

 In 2023, Ford Performance announced at the 2023 24 Hours of Spa that a new GT4 Ford Mustang would be released for 2024, replacing the previous generation Mustang GT4.
+Built by Multimatic Motorsports in partnership with Ford, the GT4 retains the 5.0 L Coyote engine found in the road version.
+It utilizes Brembo brake discs and calipers, Multimatic two-way adjustable DSSV dampers and a unique rear lower control arm configured for coil-over springs.

-The car is eligible to compete in the GT4 America Series, Michelin Pilot Challenge, and IMSA SportsCar Challenge among other championships that include GT4 cars.
+The car is eligible to compete in the GT4 America Series, Michelin Pilot Challenge, and IMSA VP Racing SportsCar Challenge among other championships that include GT4 cars.
 The car made its debut at the 2024 Michelin Pilot Challenge race at Daytona.
+In its first season, KohR Motorsports and Luca Mars took the GSX Drivers' and Teams' championship in the 2024 IMSA VP Racing SportsCar Challenge.